 Last admission 5pm.
 It's advisable to get there 10 minutes before opening if possible and buy tickets at the Welcome Centre outside the walls if you didn't get them online (bottom left on map above).
 Better to book online and get a good discount.

-Our verdict: We were pleasantly surprised by the spacious and tranquil nature of the Tower complex (and really glad we got there at 9am!), but also disappointed that it was not dark, dangerous and bloody.
+We were pleasantly surprised by the spacious and tranquil nature of the Tower complex (and really glad we got there at 9am!), but also disappointed that it was not dark, dangerous and bloody.
 Although it's obviously the real thing it's been sanitised and organised to deal with the staggering number of tourists, so the real medieval feel has been lost and replaced with Disney stories and distant nightmares.

-In these days of explicit slasher movies and vampire goths we expected something more visceral and scary.
+Furthermore, in these days of explicit slasher movies and vampire goths we expected something more visceral and scary.

 One of the most popular things to do in London